agaby/darl-dev/Darl.GraphQL/md/tutorial.md

 Tutorial
 ===
-This will show you how to get a Bot running in minutes using our example bot model, and then how to change the responses to something appropriate to your needs.
+This will show you how to get a Bot running in minutes using our example bot model.

 You will need a Microsoft™ Azure account which you can get [here](https://azure.microsoft.com).